 The health, safety, and well-being of the university community are top priorities at Carnegie Mellon University.
-CMU provides a hotline that all members of the university community should use to confidentially report suspected unethical activity relating to financial matters, academic and student life, human relations, health and campus safety, or research.
+CMU provides a hotline that all members of the uni-

-Students, faculty, and staff can anonymously file a report by calling 877-700-7050 or visiting http://www.reportit.net (username: "tartans"; password: "plaid").
-All submissions will be reported to appropriate University personnel.
+Students, faculty, and staff can anonymously file a report by calling 844-587-0793 or visiting https://cmu.ethicspoint.com.
+All submissions are reported to appropriate University personnel and handled discreetly.
 The Ethics Hotline is not an emergency service!
 To report an emergency, call University Police at 412-268-2323.